Vegetarian recipes and info

 Marinating and baking tofu is one of the easiest, most delicious ways to enjoy this versatile food.

 One of the things I miss most as a veggie is barbecue sauce, since it’s typically eaten with steak or ribs.
 What can a vegetarian eat barbecue sauce with?
 Fried tofu!

 Basic recipe for seitan.
 Feel free to experiment by adding herbs and spices to the dough.

 You can either make these burritos yourself or put the ingredients on the table and let everyone build their own.

-Black beans, zucchini, and a bit of cheese folded into tortillas – this may be the best quesadilla you’ve ever tasted.
+Black beans, zucchini, and a bit of cheese sandwiched between two tortillas – this may be the best quesadilla you’ve ever tasted.

 Crunchy croquettes made from black-eyed peas and quinoa are packed with vegetarian protein.

 Gnocchi are usually treated like a variety of pasta and served with sauce.
 But these broiled ricotta gnocchi are great served plain or as dumplings.

 Normally filled with a mixture of ground beef and rice, cabbage rolls are a staple in Eastern Europe and a favorite in many other countries.
 Try these vegetarian cabbage rolls stuffed with rice and vegetables for an equally tasty main course.